-- The sheer biodiversity of this part of the reserve; from oak-covered bromeliads to towering, multi-armed cacti.
+- The sheer biodiversity of this part of the reserve; from bromeliad-covered oaks to towering, multi-armed cacti.

 - Sweet mango and chicozapota heaven, sticky respite on a hot day.

-- Best Bike: Much of this route is rideable on a 40-45mm gravel bike.
-But there are a number of rougher sections, so a mountain bike (eg rigid plus or 29×2.4) is a more suitable and comfortable choice.
+- Best Bike: Whilst this route can be ridden on a gravel bike, there are a number of rougher sections, making a mountain bike (2.3in+) the more appropriate and comfortable choice.
 Find more in the Bikes, Rides, and Gear section of our extensive Oaxaca Bikepacking Routes Network Guide.

 - Best time of year: November to February is ideal.
-Beware April and May in the dry season, as the lower elevations become searingly hot.
-A midday siesta is recommended, as temperatures can easily reach more than 38 Celsius/100 Fahrenheit.
+Beware April and May as the lower elevations become searingly hot.
 Locals say the dirt roads remain passable in the wet season.

-- Santiago Apoala is the main touristy hub on the route, with bike rental and a variety of local tours, including trips to waterfalls and caves.
+- Santiago Apoala, the start point, is the main touristy hub on the route, with bike rental and a variety of local tours, including trips to waterfalls and caves.
 See the tourist office on the map for more info.

-- San Juan Bautista Cuicatlán is the largest town on the route and has cell service, as well as a number of stores and restaurants.
+- San Juan Bautista Cuicatlán is the largest town on the route and has cell service, as well as a number of stores, hotels, a market, and restaurants.